 United Way accounts for its investments in marketable securities and all investments in debt securities with readily determinable fair values in the statements of financial position.
-Investments as of June 30, 2014 and 2013 consist of equity securities and debt securities.
+Investments as of June 30, 2015 and 2014 consist of equity securities, debt securities and funds of funds.
 Investment income (including gains and losses on investments, interest and dividends) is included in the statements of activities and changes in net assets as increases or decreases in unrestricted net assets unless the income or loss is restricted by donor or law.